Formula One: Grands Prix

 The British and Italian Grands Prix are the only events to have been held every Formula One season.
-The Monaco Grand Prix was first held in 1929 and has run continuously since 1955 (with the exception of 2020) and is widely considered to be one of the most important and prestigious automobile races in the world.
+The Monaco Grand Prix was first held in 1929 and has run continuously since 1955, except in 2020, and is widely considered to be one of the most important and prestigious automobile races in the world.

 All Grands Prix have traditionally been run during the day, until the inaugural hosted the first Formula One night race in 2008, which was followed by the day–night Abu Dhabi Grand Prix in 2009 and the Bahrain Grand Prix, which was converted to a night race in 2014.
 Other Grands Prix in Asia have had their start times adjusted to benefit the European television audience.

 Contracted Grands Prix

-The following twenty-four Grands Prix have a contract to be hosted at the listed circuits for the season:
+The following twenty-three Grands Prix have contracts to be hosted at the listed circuits for the season: